Rod-and-ring symbol

-The Rod and ring symbol is a symbol that is depicted on Mesopotamian stelas, cylinder seals and reliefs.
+The rod-and-ring symbol is a symbol that is depicted on Mesopotamian stelas, cylinder seals, and reliefs.
 It is held by a god or goddess and in most cases is being offered to a king who is standing, often making a sacrifice, or otherwise showing respect.
-The symbol dates from the Ur III period to the Neo-Assyrian period, and is commonly explained as a coil of measuring string and a yardstick.
+The symbol dates from the Third Dynasty of Ur to the Neo-Assyrian period, and is commonly explained as a coil of measuring string and a yardstick.
 Other theories are that they are a shepherd's crook and a nose rope, or that the ring is no rope at all.